csmeron/csmvim/README.md

 Vim/Neovim as a whole.

-Therefore, much credit goes to those two projects for inspiration, particularly to LazyVim for the inspiration for file structure and general aesthetic.
+Therefore, much credit goes to those two projects for inspiration, particularly to LazyVim for the inspiration for the core Lazy/Autocmd file structure and aesthetic, as well as for the autocmds in general.
+They're wonderfully helpful.

 ## Features
 - Lazy loaded via [lazy.nvim](https://github.com/folke/lazy.nvim)